blacs30/version-updater/Readme.md

 Version Updater helps you keep track of Docker image versions that correspond to Git repository releases.
 It:

-- Fetches the latest release versions from GitHub or GitLab repositories
+- Fetches the latest release versions from GitHub, Codeberg or GitLab repositories
 - Validates if corresponding Docker images exist in container registries
 - Outputs the results in JSON or YAML format